-The GRI survey assesses a limited number of core dimensions of personality, motivation and adaptation, that altogether form a nuanced understanding of people, although most systems assess a list of traits or types that often overlap, and can be used differently by different people.
+The GRI survey assesses a limited number of core dimensions of personality, motivation, and adaptation that form a nuanced understanding of people.
+In contrast, most other systems assess a list of traits or types that often overlap and can be used differently by different people.

-By combining the visual profiles with performance analytics, the GRI is used seamlessly in a large scope of applications, whereas most systems are restricted to few of them.
+By combining the visual profiles with performance analytics, the GRI is used seamlessly in many applications, whereas most systems are restricted to a few of them.

 Yes, the GRI survey is reliable and valid for use in hiring.
 Thorough statistics have been performed to insure validity and reliability and demonstrate that the survey does not have an adverse impact on people of different sexes, ethnic backgrounds, or ages.

 The GRI was devised for workplace-related applications.
 It does not measure clinical traits.
 It assesses dimensions that are already assessed by other techniques in the workplace, including methods like interviews, but it does so more objectively and effectively with a visual language that removes some pervasive biases that may exist in the organization.

 In order for recruiters to make use of the GRI in the recruitment process, they need first to attend a GRI training with a focus on what pertains most to recruitment: attracting, selecting, interviewing, and onboarding appropriate candidates.

 For groups of recruiters in larger organizations, the training can be organized with remote sessions, or in a blended way by combining on-site and remote sessions.
 We assist with implementing the GRI into the recruitment processes, defining PBIs, and determining when to deliver feedback and conduct interviews.